-Statistics tell a strange story.
-Most term life policies, which protect you for a specified period of time as long as you continue to pay the premiums, allow you to convert to a permanent life policy from your insurer, which protects you for life.
-But according to LIMRA, which tracks life insurance sales, only a paltry 1 to 2 percent of term life policyholders take advantage of this option.
+Most term life policies, which protect you for a specified period as long as you pay the premiums, allow you to convert to a permanent life policy.
+Permanent policies protect you for life.

-"Term without the conversion doesn't sell well," says Lurty.
-When ING restricted conversions to five years before term policies expired, it wasn't well-received by customers.
+When ING restricted conversions to five years before term policies expired, it wasn’t well-received by customers.
 The insurer now permits conversions up to the end of the term.
-Other large firms such as MetLife and Principal do the same.
+Other large firms, such as MetLife and Principal, do the same.

 Belt and suspenders life insurance